NancyBolstad/giphy-app/README.md

 - [ ] Unit Test
 - [ ] Dark/light mode toggle
 - [ ] Progressive image loading
-- [ ] Added routing: Keep the URL in sync with the search input.
+- [ ] Add routing: Keep the URL in sync with the search input.